Pest and Bird’s Nest Removal London, Hertfordshire and Essex

-Birds find chimneys to be the ideal place to set up home, due to the warmth and shelter chimneys provide.
+Birds find chimneys an ideal place to set up home, due to the warmth and shelter chimneys provide.
 However, having birds or other pests in your chimney can lead to dangerous blockages, chimney fires and infestations.

-Common signs of nesting birds in your chimney
+Common signs of bird nests in your chimney

-Whilst it may feel somewhat inhumane to clear out nests and pests, they have the potential to cause health problems, fires, and blockages- which themselves can lead to Carbon Monoxide poisoning.
+Whilst it may feel somewhat inhumane to clear out nests and pests, they have the potential to cause health problems, fires, blockages and could lead to Carbon Monoxide poisoning.

 Wasp and bee hives